 - 1. The Solow Model

 - 2. The Neoclassical Growth (NCG) Model

 - 3. Labor Supply and Fiscal Policy in the NCG Model

 - 4. Energy and Natural Resources

+- 4. Climate Change

-- Part II: Endogenous Growth Models
+Part II: Endogenous Growth Models

 - 5. The Romer Model

 - 6. Directed Technical Change

 - 7. Directed Technical Change and the Environment

 - = 'time permitting'

-- Prerequisites:
+Prerequisites:

 Course participants are expected to have a sound understanding of intermediate macroeconomics and microeconomics paired with a solid background in basic mathematics (linear algebra, calculus, constrained optimization, etc.).
 Since the course will have a strongly quantitative focus, we also expect a genuine interest in economic theory and mathematical model building.
-Having completed any of the courses Advanced Macroeconomics I or Advanced Mathematics in Economics and Finance from the winter semester is favorable but not required.
+Having completed the course Advanced Macroeconomics I from the winter semester is favorable but not required.

+· Course meeting times:

+- \circ One-and a half lecture classes (3 \times 45 min.) per week - Lecture classes take place on Wednesdays, 10-13 in lecture hall HS 1015 - o The first lecture class is on Wednesday, April 17 commencing at 10:15 am. - Lecture classes are complemented by tutorial classes: - regular tutorial classes discussing course material relevant for the exam - supplementary tutorials discussing additional material not relevant for the exam.

+We will alternate between regular and supplementary tutorials every week.

+- Tutorials are taught by Philipp Emanuel Moog. - Meeting times and venues will be announced in the first lecture class.

+Organization:

-- · Course meeting times: - One-and a half lecture classes $(3 \times 45 \text{ min.})$ per week - Lecture classes take place on Wednesdays, 10-13 in lecture hall HS 1015 - The first lecture class is on Wednesday, April 19 at 10:15 am. - Lecture classes are complemented by tutorial classes (offered in English and Chinese): - regular tutorial classes discussing course material relevant for the exam - supplementary tutorials discussing additional material not relevant for the exam. - We will alternate between regular and supplementary tutorials every week. - Tutorials are taught by Philipp Emanuel Moog (in English) and Tong Wu (in Chinese). - Meeting times and venues will be announced in the first lecture class. - Orgainization: - The entire course takes place on-site with in-person attendance.
-There will neither be livestreaming nor pre-recorded videos (screencasts). - The entire course material (slides, problem sets, etc.) will be provided electronically on the ILIAS platform (ilias.uni-freiburg.de). - Students can directly sign up for the course and no password is required. - The course material will be released gradually every week prior to the lecture classes. - Participants enrolled in the course will be notified about all updates. - The same procedure applies for the tutorial classes. - We will also set up the ILIAS course to include a discussion forum permitting all participants to engage in discussions and ask questions. - Examination: - Two-hour (90 minutes) written final exam at the end of the semester. - $\circ~$ The tentative examination date is Monday, August 7, 12-14 in HS 1010. - $\circ\,$ A retake will be offered at the end of the following semester.
+- The entire course material (slides, problem sets, etc.) will be provided electronically on the ILIAS platform (ilias.uni-freiburg.de). - Students can directly sign up for the course and no password is required. - The course material will be released gradually every week prior to the lecture classes. - o Participants enrolled in the course will be notified about all updates. - The same procedure applies for the tutorial classes. - We will also set up the ILIAS course to include a discussion forum permitting all participants to engage in discussions and ask questions.

+Examination:

+- o Two-hour (90 minutes) written final exam at the end of the semester. - o A retake will be offered at the end of the following semester.